ietf-wg-cellar/matroska-specification/notes.md

 ### EBML Class

-A larger EBML class typically means the element has a lower probability/importance.
+A larger EBML Class typically means the Element has a lower probability/importance.
 A larger Class-ID can be used as a synch word in case the file is damaged.
 Elements that are used frequently, but do not need to act as a synch word, should have a small Class-ID.
-For example, the Cluster has a 4 octect ID and can be used as a synch word if the file is damaged.
-However, the every common element in the BlockGroup has a single octet ID to conserve space because of how frequently it is used.
+For example, the Cluster has a 4 octet ID and can be used as a synch word if the file is damaged.
+However, the every common Element in the BlockGroup has a single octet ID to conserve space because of how frequently it is used.

 ### Encryption